How can an empath lack empathy?

 In our society this has not been the norm.

-If you are curious about trauma check out this page tht talks about adverse childhood experiences (ACE’s) and the long terms effects.
+If you are curious about trauma this page shares some in depth infromation about how adverse childhood experiences (ACE’s) affect us over the long term.

 Hurt people hurt people